 Important Rooms Floor

-Auxiliary Gymnasium Ground
+Auxiliary Gymnasium .
+Ground

-Main Gymnasium 1
+Main Gymnasium

-Fitness Center 1
+Fitness Center

-Locker Rooms
+Locker Rooms 1

+Accessible Entrance Available from

-Disability Access: Available from the front of the building.
-The new gymnasium will be accessible off of parking lot #2.
+Accessible Entrance: Available from the front of the building.
+The new gymnasium is accessible from parking lot #2.

-Security Building (SWC) #30
+Security/Welcome Center (SWC) #30

-(1971, renovated 2020) The existing Security offices was converted to a Crime Laboratory for student's interaction for forensic and criminal justice disciplines.
+(1971, renovated 2020) The existing Security offices were converted to a Crime Laboratory for student's interaction for forensic and criminal justice disciplines.
 The extension to the building was created for the Security staff and the Emergency Operation Center.
 In total, the building has grown to 5,120 square feet.
-Disability Access: Available at front.
+Accessible Entrance: Available at front.